 Whether you’ve only just heard of podcasts or you’re one of the 6% of U.S. adults who class themselves as an avid listener, podcasts are worth learning more about.
-As an edupreneur, the popularity and growth of podcasting is an exciting development that you can harness to build your audience, expand recognition of your expertise, and – of course – grow your education business.
+Podcast content marketing can be a powerful way to build an audience for your business and there are a growing number of ways to monetize a podcast effectively.

 The best news about podcasting is that now’s the time to get involved.

-The podcasting industry has grown dramatically even in just the past couple of years.
+The podcasting industry has grown dramatically even in just the past few years.
 In 2018, the Apple Worldwide Developers Conference reported they hosted 550,000 active podcasts, comprising 18.5 million episodes.
-This year, those numbers have grown to over 750,000 active podcasts, and 30 million episodes.
+By 2019, those numbers had grown to over 750,000 active podcasts, and 30 million episodes.
 That’s a 36 percent increase in the number of podcasts being broadcast in a single year, boosting the available content by 62 percent.

 Podcasts are growing in popularity